asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Avoid Runaway

 Practicing strong-style pairing ensures that the person at the keyboard is not the person coding.
-If teams stray from this practice, it's easy for the driver to runaway and start coding their own ideas, reducing a focused mob of programmers to easily-distracted bystanders.
+If teams stray from this practice, it's easy for the driver to runaway and start coding their own ideas, reducing focused mob participants to easily-distracted bystanders.
 It's important to recognize this and call it out when it happens.
 Strive for an environment where everyone in the mob is contributing to the work.

 ## Debate In Code